becomingbabyman/eunoia-desktop/README.md

 **This is project is very early in development.
 It comes with no guarantees.**

-At the moment eunoia-desktop transcribes your Apple Voice Memos into text locally.
+At the moment eunoia-desktop transcribes and indexes your Apple Voice Memos and Apple Videos into text locally.

 It's only tested on mac os 14.